Elzair/core_affinity_rs/README.md

 use std::thread;

-// Retrieve the IDs of all active CPU cores. let core_ids = core_affinity::get_core_ids().unwrap();
+// Retrieve the IDs of all cores on which the current
+// thread is allowed to run.
+// NOTE: If you want ALL the possible cores, you should
+// use num_cpus.
+let core_ids = core_affinity::get_core_ids().unwrap();

 // Create a thread for each active CPU core.